TurboWarp/docs/docs/development/extensions/compatibility.md

 ## What if you need to break compatibility?

-There are times where old version of an extension has a fundamental flaw and there is no way for existing projects to continue working with the update.
+There are times when there is no option but to break backward compatibility.
 In these instances, you should **create a brand new extension with an entirely new ID** and leave the old version untouched.

 For example, if your extension `fetch` needs a complete redesign, you could create a new extension with the ID `fetch2`.